Journey of Generosity

 - Attend a one-day Zoom training with others from across the country

 How Do I Become a Journey of Generosity Facilitator?

-The online JOG Facilitator Training Course is offered through GG Connect, Generous Giving’s portal for volunteer training and connection.
-Following the 90-minute course completed at your convenience, you will arrange an additional 30-minute Commission Call with a trainer.
-During this call, you will practice, ask questions, and receive prayer.
+The JOG Facilitator Training Course is offered through our GG Connect portal for volunteer training and connection.
+After completing the 90-minute course at your convenience, you will arrange an additional 30-minute Commission Call with a trainer.

 One-Day Zoom Training